kevin-711/Spotify-Analytics/README.md

 # Spotify-Web-Analytics

-Connect your spotify account to view analytics
+Acesses a user's spotify account using the Spotify API

+Sign in to display playlsits, songs, and metrics regarding your account.
+Displays and highlights duplicate songs in playlists.